gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Key Terms**
 - **Equity invested**: total cash contributed by investors at closing (and subsequent capital calls, if any).
 - **Pre‑tax cash flow**: cash after operating expenses, reserves (if modeled), and debt service, before income taxes.
+- **Lease-up**: the period right after acquisition or construction when units are still being rented out and occupancy is ramping up.

 **Formula**
 ```math